Am I a Candidate for Dental Crowns?

 A candidate for dental crowns is someone who has:

 - Broken teeth or cracked teeth that are not so bad that they should be removed.

 - Large dental fillings that cannot be made to look natural.

 - Damage from tooth decay that cannot be filled in a way that looks natural.

 - Root canal therapy that has damaged the structural integrity of the tooth.

 - Other cosmetic issues like deep stains.

 Dental crowns are made to look just like your natural teeth.
 A lab that we partner with can make your crown match the shape, size, color, and even the texture of your natural teeth.
 It simply slips over the offending tooth and hides it from the gum down.
-Our crowns do not use metal as they are metal free.
+Our crowns are never made of metal or any silver or gold metals.